 5. Rename the rubric as per your requirement.
 You can also enter a description (optional).

 6. To pick objectives, click the Pick an objective button.

 7. You will be shown all the objectives that have been mapped for that classroom as per the curriculum.
 Pick the objectives based on the curriculum and standards.
-In this case, the learning objectives of Grade 10 in Module English is mapped to the classroom.
+In this case, the learning objectives of Grade 9/10 in subject English (G9-G12) is mapped to the classroom.

 9. The count for the total number of objectives selected for all the standards will be shown at the top right corner of the objective picker.